sergot/tibiacores/README.md

-# fiendlist - a soulcore tracking
+# fiendlist - a soulcore tracking webapp